watson-developer-cloud/assistant-toolkit/integrations/extensions/README.md

    - We recommend you start with [HubSpot basic](./starter-kits/hubspot/basic) if this is your first custom extension.
 1. Navigate to the appropriate directory and download the OpenAPI spec (ending in `.openapi.json`) and actions skill (ending in `.skill.json`).
 1. Create an extension.
-   - Go to your Watson Assistant instance.
+   - Go to your IBM watsonx Assistant instance.
    - Navigate to the **Integrations** page.
    - Click `Build custom extension` > `Next`
    - Give your extension a name and a description, then press `Next`.